jimeh/stub.sh/README.md

 # stub.sh [![Build Status](https://travis-ci.org/jimeh/stub.sh.png)](https://travis-ci.org/jimeh/stub.sh)

-A set of stubbing helpers for use in bash script tests.
-Supports stubbing and restoring both binaries and bash functions.
+Helpers for bash script testing to stub/fake binaries and functions.
+Includes support for validating number of stub calls, and/or if stub has been called with specific arguments.

 Particularly useful when used in combination with the simple and elegant [assert.sh](https://github.com/lehmannro/assert.sh) test framework.